narulavaibhav/cg-ai-identity-management/whitepaper/AuthenticAI.md

 * *Recursive delegation creates risks.* Agents spawning sub-agents or communication tasks to other agents create complex authorization chains without clear scope attenuation mechanisms.
 * *Agents acting on behalf of and reporting to teams of humans lack support.* OAuth and OpenID Connect were designed to work on behalf of one user, but agents are used in shared code bases and chat channels which have multiple users with varying levels of permissions.
 * *Trustworthy autonomy lacks automated verification.* Scaling beyond human-in-the-loop safety models requires new, programmatic methods to ensure an agent’s actions continuously align with its operational goals and constraints.
 * *Browser and computer-use agents break the current authorization paradigm.* Agents controlling visual interfaces directly (or via MCP into browser orchestrors) bypass all traditional API-based authorization controls.
 Protecting the open web from lockdown will be hard without robust agent identification.
+* Agents introduce new attack surfaces beyond just identity.
+* Emergent behavior where even the developer cannot predict the action plan.
+* For agents, lifecycle is dynamic: they may be spawned, forked, or retired automatically.
+* How do we provision, rotate, and revoke identities for ephemeral or cascading agents?
+*

 ###